DMK urges Guv to act against CM over 'corruption'; Palaniswami refutes charges | Politics

 DMK president M K Stalin on Tuesday submitted a petition to Governor Banwarilal Purohit alleging graft charges against Chief Minister K Palaniswami and seven of his Cabinet colleagues seeking action against them under the Prevention of Corruption Act.
-Rubbishing allegations, Palaniswami said the charges made against them by Stalin were nothing new, adding these were lies and defamatory in nature.

-Unable to tolerate the huge, positive response from the people to the Rs 2,500 cash support scheme to the over two crore rice-ration card holders to help them celebrate the Pongal festival next month, the DMK chief has now pleaded with Purohit, he told reporters at Tuticorin.
-The cash support and a festival hamper, comprising ingredients to make Pongal for the people, was announced as the public were affected by the coronavirus pandemic in addition to the recent, two back to back cyclones, he said.

-Also, the Rangarajan Committee, tasked to make recommendations for economic recovery in the wake of the pandemic, recommended it, the Chief Minister said.
+Rubbishing allegations, Palaniswami accused the DMK of seeking cheap publicity by peddling lies and slander and said such gimmicks had all along been followed by the main opposition party.
+Such charges were nothing new but merely lies, he said.

+Ministers during the previous DMK regime, including K Ponmudi and M R K Panneerselvam, faced cases against them for 'ammasing' weath disproportionate to their known sources of income, he said, adding ''only to hide such things, Stalin has levelled the charges.''
+Also, Palaniswami provided an exhaustive list of allegations and cases against the DMK men, including its sitting, and former MLAs and others.
 Alleging all round corruption in the AIADMK regime led by Palaniswami, Stalin, after calling on Purohit at Raj Bhavan, said the Vigilance and Anti-Corruption department did not act on their several complaints.

 Such plaints included those against Palaniswami, Deputy Chief Minister O Panneerselvam, Ministers S P Velumani, P Thangamani, D Jayakumar, R B Udhayakumar and C Vijayabaskar and since there was no action, the 'evidences' have been compiled and submitted to the Governor, the DMK chief told reporters.
 The DMK's 97-page complaint against the Ministers include Food Minister R Kamaraj and it made specific allegations against all eight of them.